Landlord insurance explained

 Property inventory

-This inventory ensures a documented record for you and your tenant describing the contents of a property and the condition of those contents.
-This inventory should be taken at the start of a tenancy and agreed by both parties.
+This inventory is a documented record for you and your tenant describing the property’s contents and the condition of those things.

 Rent Smart Wales

-You must be registered with Rent Smart Wales as a legal requirement if you own a property that you rent out in Wales.
+It’s a legal requirement to register with Rent Smart Wales if you own a property that you rent out in Wales.

 Right to Rent

-Applicable in England only.
-This is a government check to ensure your tenant is legally allowed to rent a residential property.
+This only applies in England.
+It’s a government check to make sure your tenant is legally allowed to rent a residential property.

 Scottish Landlord Register

-To rent out your property in Scotland you must be registered as a landlord within the country your property is located.
+To rent out your property in Scotland you must be registered as a landlord.
 This is a legal requirement.

 Subletting